ananvodo/interfaceff2gro/README.md

 ## Getting Started

 The script works with Python 3.6.
 The easiest way to build Python environment is by using [Conda](https://conda.io/docs/).
 The source file of msi2lmp are included in [msi2lmp folder](https://github.com/kolmank/interfaceff2gro/tree/master/msi2lmp) so you do not need to download them.
-PLEASE be aware that the python script calls msi2lmp.exe without the -ignore flag.
-If your molecule has missing parameters the python code will fail.
-If being aware you have missing paramerters and still wish to continue please add -ignore to the line 167 of the python code.

 ### Prerequisites